 Due to the high latency of wide area networks, continuous copy uses an asynchronous replication mechanism.
 Asynchronous replication makes some data loss unavoidable if a failure occurs.
 However, some applications may require no data loss.
 To protect these critical updates, an application developer can call the sp_wait_for_database_copy_sync system procedure immediately after committing the transaction.
 Calling sp_wait_for_database_copy_sync blocks the calling thread until the last committed transaction has been transmitted to the secondary database.
 However, it does not wait for the transmitted transactions to be replayed and committed on the secondary. sp_wait_for_database_copy_sync is scoped to a specific continuous copy link.
 Any user with the connection rights to the primary database can call this procedure.

 sp_wait_for_database_copy_sync prevents data loss after failover, but does not guarantee full synchronization for read access.
 The delay caused by a sp_wait_for_database_copy_sync procedure call can be significant and depends on the size of the transaction log at the time of the call.

 Monitoring geo-replication lag

 To monitor lag with respect to RPO, use replication_lag_sec column of sys.dm_geo_replication_link_status on the primary database.
 It shows lag in seconds between the transactions committed on the primary and persisted on the secondary.
-E.g. if the value of the lag is 1 second, it means if the primary is impacted by an outage at this moment and failover is intiated, 1 second of the most recent transtions will not be saved.
+E.g. if the value of the lag is 1 second, it means if the primary is impacted by an outage at this moment and failover is initiated, 1 second of the most recent transitions will not be saved.